equinix/terraform-equinix-metal-ibm-satellite-on-baremetal/README.md

 * An Equinix Metal org-id and a [user-level Equinix Metal API key](https://metal.equinix.com/developers/docs/accounts/users/#api-keys) or a [project-level Equinix Metal API Key](https://metal.equinix.com/developers/docs/accounts/projects/#api-keys)
 * An Equinix Metal account, with the ability to provision servers, and the ability to SSH into them, and an user or project Equinix Metal API Key
-* Set up an IBM Cloud account if you do not have one already and an IBM Cloud API Key
+* Set up an IBM Cloud® account if you do not have one already, and an IBM Cloud API Key
-* Set up IBM Cloud CLI or permission to use IBM Cloud Shell
+* Set up IBM Cloud® CLI or permission to use IBM Cloud Shell®
 * Terraform, it is a single binary file.
 Visit their download page choose the specific OS.
 Once downloaded make the binary executable and move into your environment path
-* Git Clone IBM Satellite on bare-metal repo here
+* Git Clone IBM Cloud Satellite on bare-metal repo here

 ## Install tools